Zero-shot Generalization in Inventory Management: Train, then Estimate and Decide: Per-Instance Training and Instance Selection

 \section{Per-Instance Training and Instance Selection}

 We quantify the performance and operational trade-off when facing a choice between training and deploying a GCA with ZSG ability and training \emph{individual agents} tailored to fixed, known parameters.
-We therefore collect 35 instances spanning all three experimental cases and train individual DRL agents for each instance using the same neural network architecture and training pipeline as GC-LSN (identical hyperparameters; only the number of training samples is adjusted to ensure per-instance convergence; same hardware).
+We therefore collect 35 instances spanning all three experimental cases and train individual DRL agents for each instance using the same neural network architecture and training pipeline as GC-LSN (with identical hyperparameters; only the number of training samples is adjusted to ensure per-instance convergence; the same hardware).

 For training individual DRL agents tailored to specific parameterizations, we employ the DCL algorithm \citep{temizoz2025deep}.
 We use the same hyperparameters reported in Table~\ref{tab:hyperparameters}, except for the number of samples, which is set to $N = 100000$.
-Note that the hyperparameters $R$ and $P$ are specific to the Super-DCL algorithm, which applies to training Super-MDPs, and are therefore not considered here.
-Total training time for all agents was $\sim$ 6 hours.
+Note that the hyperparameters $R$ and $P$ are specific to the Super-DCL algorithm, which applies to training Super-MDPs and are therefore not considered here.
+Total training time for all agents was $\sim$ 6 hours, with each individual agent requiring less than 15 minutes to train.

 The selected instances from the three experimental cases are as follows: